iterative/dvc.org/content/docs/command-reference/params/index.md

   mystage:
     cmd: ./myscript.sh
     params:
-      - foo
+      - foo # from params.yaml
       - bar.baz
       - myparams.toml:
           - qux
 ```

-> By default, parameters are read from `params.yaml`.
-Other params files can be
-> listed too, with sub-lists of the params found in them (as shown above).

 In contrast to a regular <abbr>dependency</abbr>, a parameter is not a file or
 directory.
-Instead, it consists of a _parameter name_ (or key) in a
+Instead, it consists of a _parameter name_ (or key) in a _parameters
-[parameters file](#parameters-file), where the _parameter value_ should be
-found.
-This allows you to define [stage](/doc/command-reference/run)
+file_, where the _parameter value_ should be found.
+This allows you to define
-dependencies more granularly: changes to other parts of the params file will not
+[stage](/doc/command-reference/run) dependencies more granularly: changes to
-affect the stage.
-Parameter dependencies also prevent situations where several
+other parts of the params file will not affect the stage.
+Parameter dependencies
-stages share a regular dependency (e.g. a config file), and any change in it
+also prevent situations where several stages share a regular dependency (e.g. a
-invalidates all these stages, causing unnecessary re-executions upon
+config file), and any change in it invalidates all these stages, causing
-`dvc repro`.
+unnecessary re-executions upon `dvc repro`.

-The `dvc params diff` command is available to show parameter changes, displaying
-their current and previous [values](#parameter-values).

-### Parameters files

-The default params file name is `params.yaml`, but any other YAML 1.2, JSON,
+The default **parameters file** name is `params.yaml`, but any other YAML 1.2,
-TOML, or [Python](#examples-python-parameters-file) files can be used
+JSON, TOML, or [Python](#examples-python-parameters-file) files can be listed in
-additionally.
+`dvc.yaml` additionally (with sub-lists of the params found in them, as shown in
+the sample above) .
 These files are typically written manually (or they can be
 generated) and they can be versioned directly with Git.

-### Parameter values

-Param values should be organized in tree-like hierarchies (dictionaries) inside
+**Parameter values** should be organized in tree-like hierarchies (dictionaries)
-param files (see [Examples](#examples)).
-DVC will interpret param names as the
+inside param files (see [Examples](#examples)).
+DVC will interpret param names
-tree path to find those values.
+as the tree path to find those values.
+Supported types are: string, integer,

-Supported types are: string, integer, float, and arrays.
-Note that DVC does not
+float, and arrays (groups of params).
+Note that DVC does not ascribe any
-ascribe any specific meaning to these values.
+specific meaning to these values.

 DVC saves parameter names and values in the project's
 [DVC files](/doc/user-guide/dvc-files) in order to track them over time.
 They